 We enjoy all the opportunities of our inner London setting, making the most of the city’s arts, culture, business and enterprise for our students’ enrichment – yet the school sites themselves are havens of creativity, learning and reflection.
 St Marylebone is here to ensure that our young people can all experience “life in all its fullness”.
 To be Headteacher here is a great privilege and adventure.

-Our service to young people and the community is grounded in our Church of England ethos, a vision expressed in Colossians 3.12-17:
+Our service to young people and the community is grounded in our Church of England ethos, a vision we see expressed in Colossians 3.12-17:

 As God’s chosen ones, holy and beloved, clothe yourselves with compassion, kindness, humility, meekness, and patience.
 Bear with one another and, if anyone has a complaint against another, forgive each other; just as the Lord has forgiven you, so you also must forgive.
 Above all, clothe yourselves with love, which binds everything together in perfect harmony.
 And let the peace of Christ rule in your hearts, to which indeed you were called in the one body.
 And be thankful.
 Let the word of Christ dwell in you richly; teach and admonish one another in all wisdom; and with gratitude in your hearts sing psalms, hymns, and spiritual songs to God.
 And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.